 While the world debates whether France or Argentina will win the World Cup, whether England can finally break their drought, or whether a host nation will ride home support deep into the tournament, there is a team that nobody seems to be talking about — and that might be exactly what they want.
 Ecuador are coming.
 And they are coming with a purpose that this generation of Ecuadorian football has never had before.

 Start with how they got here.
-Ecuador finished second in CONMEBOL qualifying — one of the most brutal qualification routes in world football, where ten of South America's best compete home and away over two years for just four and a half spots.
-Second place.
-Behind Argentina.
-Ahead of Uruguay, Colombia, Brazil and everyone else.
+Ecuador finished second in CONMEBOL qualifying with 29 points — behind only Argentina, ahead of Colombia, Uruguay, Brazil and everyone else.
 That alone should demand respect.
-But here is the part that makes it genuinely remarkable: Ecuador did it starting with minus three points.
-A pre-tournament deduction that would have broken lesser teams.
+But here is the part that makes it genuinely remarkable: Ecuador did it starting with minus three points — deducted before a single ball was kicked for using a player with falsified documents in the previous cycle.
+A penalty that would have broken lesser teams.
 Instead, it lit a fire.

 "Ecuador didn't go to qualifying just to participate.
 They finished second in CONMEBOL.
-With minus three points.
+With minus three points from the start.
 Let that sink in."

 2nd